Dimensional Transmutation in Gravity and Cosmology: Softening of gravity

 \subsection{The general scenario of softened gravity}

-Agravity is a particular realization of a more general scenario called ``softened gravity", which was proposed in~\cite{Giudice:2014tma} as a solution of the hierarchy problem (see the discussion below).
+Agravity is a particular realization of a more general scenario called ``softened gravity", which was proposed in~\cite{Giudice:2014tma} as a solution to the hierarchy problem (see the discussion below).
 The applications of softened gravity, however, go well beyond the hierarchy problem.

 The UV issue of Einstein gravity is due to the growth of gravitational interactions as the energy increases, which drives the theory out of control around $\bp$.

-A possible solution to obtain a consistent quantum behavior is to assume that Einstein gravity is replaced by another theory (generically called softened gravity) at energies above some scale $\Lambda_G$ between the EW scale $M_W$ and the Planck scale $\bp$, which makes gravitational interactions smaller as the energy increases, see Fig.~\ref{softened}.
+A possible solution to obtain a consistent quantum behavior is to assume that Einstein gravity is replaced by another theory (generically called softened gravity) at energies above some scale $\Lambda_G$ between the EW scale $M_W$ and the Planck scale $\bp$.
+In this theory the gravitational interactions get smaller as the energy increases, see Fig.~\ref{softened}.
 This has important implications (that will be discussed in the next sections).
 As we have seen above, in agravity $\Lambda_G$ depends crucially on the mass of the extra spin-2 particle, $M_2$.